Undline/ForestFox/readme.md

 - **Gallery** -> This element is to be used when you have a large set of images that you want to be shown.
 Images can be accompanied with descriptions with title and sub-title attributes

-- **Title_bar** -> Is used in application mode so that you can customize what you would like the application bar to have.
-Some of those items include, search, settings, menu options (like File, Edit etc.).

-- **Top_Bar** -> This is meant to give an extended tool set to the user.
-Think something like the ribbon menu you see in applications such as office.
-A top bar can have a tools and sub-tools (listed as text, icons or both) just be aware that if the view area that the application is running on isn't wide enough some tools can be cut off.

-- **Tabs** -> Tabs is meant to create tabs in a document so that you can quickly switch between page views within your application.
-Inside tabs you can have a title or you can have a editable text bar and close.

-- **Vertical_Tabs** -> This is just like tabs, but instead of having the tabs side by side, they are stacked in a column. *Need a better name for this one*

-- **Chat** -> This widget creates a chat like environment.
-You can select if it's group chat or point to point.
-This has the option of allowing items such as GIFs as well as custom emotes depending on the provider.

-- **Wiki** ->

-- **Tiles** -> This widget is meant to take a collection of cards or posters and group them in the event you want to make a simple selection screen.
-This can be attached with a filter widget.